Danilooa/file_processor/README.md

+## The only implemented requirement was this one:

+_This application runs all the time, without any breaks.
+Everytime new files become available, everything should be executed._

 # file_processor

 This is a data analysis able to import lots of flat files, read and analyse the data, and output a report.